-- f.
-Event Sanction Form and corresponding fees will be paid to NC at the time of online registration through Zone4. - 4.
+- e.
+A first draft of the Race Notice for the event. - f.
+Event Sanction Form and corresponding fees will be paid to NC at the time of online registration. - 4.
 Bids will be reviewed and determined by the NA Technical Committee and will be reported to the NA Board. - 5.
 Any new site being proposed for a NA provincial event must meet the approval of the NA Technical Committee.
 New site sanctioning will be carried out by a Technical Delegate assigned by NA prior to the approval of the bid. - 6.
 The Events and Organizing Committee will use a Bid Assessment Grid to evaluate bids (https://nordiqalberta.ca/races/hosting-an-event/).
 Please see Appendix A for the Bid Assessment Grid which includes a full explanation of the criteria used to review the bids.
 Please see Appendix A for the Alberta Provincial Event Bid Form.